Shailene Woodley Launches Bizarre Tirade on Instagram: Aaron Rodgers Has a Huge Penis, And He's NOT Spreading Covid!

 And despite the fact that actors are the only people whose medical advice might be more unreliable than that of football players, Shailene has now joined Aaron in his effort to enlighten the populace with information that was probably gleaned from a Facebook meme.

-Earlier this week, a media outlet posted a photo of a man walking on a Los Angeles sidewalk and mistakenly claimed that it was Rodgers.
+Earlier this week, British tabloid the Daily Mail posted a photo of a man walking on a Los Angeles sidewalk and mistakenly claimed that it was Rodgers breaking quarantine.

 This was bad journalism at best and libel at worst, and Aaron should have handled the situation like the seasoned public figure that he is by calling the outlet out and then siccing his lawyers on them.